aws-samples/sample-accelerate-benefits-claims-processing-with-amazon-bedrock-data-automation/README.md

 ## Security

-This sample code is to show art of the possible and relies on the default encryption.
-For production workloads we recommend using customer-managed KMS keys.
+This code is art possible using Bedrock Data Automation services, for production workloads we recommend using customer-managed KMS keys.
+This code relies on the defalut encripytion.
 Refer this link for creating the KMS keys, https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html

 The project implements secure IAM roles and policies:
 - Private S3 buckets with appropriate access controls